frying bacon

 No, seriously.
 The device I built was a form of thermal lance.
 A thermal lance, typically made of iron instead of bacon, is used to cut up scrap metal and rescue people from collapsed buildings.
 It works by blowing pure oxygen gas through a pipe packed with iron and magnesium rods.
 These metals are surprisingly flammable in pure oxygen, releasing a huge amount of heat as they are consumed.
 The result is a jet of superheated iron plasma coming out of the end of the pipe.
 For sheer destructive force, few tools match a thermal lance.
 But iron isn’t the only thing that’s flammable in a stream of pure oxygen.

 Bacon is fattening because it contains a lot of chemical energy tied up in its proteins, and especially in its fat.
 You can release that energy either by digesting it or by burning it with a healthy supply of oxygen.
-The challenge isn’t creating the heat; it’s engineering a bacon structure strong enough to withstand the stress of a 5,000°F bacon plasma flame.
+The challenge isn’t creating the heat; it’s engineering a bacon structure strong enough to withstand the stress of a 5,000-degree-Fahrenheit bacon plasma flame.

 I used prosciutto (Italian for “expensive bacon”) because it is a superior engineering grade of meat.
 I wrapped slices of it into thin tubes and baked them overnight in a warm oven to drive off all the water.
 Then I bundled seven of those together, wrapped them in additional slices, and baked the bundle again until it was hard and dry.

-From Table to Torch
+From table to torch

 To make an airtight, less-flammable outer casing, I wrapped this fuel core with uncooked prosciutto before attaching one end of it to an oxygen hose.
 You can’t imagine the feeling of triumph when I first saw the telltale signs of burning iron: sparks bursting from the metal, and then a rush of flame out of the other side as I witnessed perhaps the first-ever example of bacon-cut steel.
 And the lance kept on burning for about a minute.

 It turns out there are much easier ways to do this.
-For example, while researching how to build a vegetarian lance, I hit on the perfect pipe material — hollowed-out cucumbers.
+For example, while researching how to build a vegetarian lance, I hit on the perfect pipe material—hollowed-out cucumbers.
 The pressure-containment capacity of a standard cucumber is remarkable, and the smooth skin makes it easy to create an airtight seal with the pipe delivering oxygen to the device.
 A cucumber packed with beef sticks will burn for almost two minutes, and a completely vegetarian version stuffed with breadsticks, though not quite as long-lasting, still produces a very impressive flame.

 The lesson here is that food is a source of serious amounts of energy.
 Pure oxygen helps release it in a much shorter time than usual, but it’s really the chemical energy in the bacon that makes the steel pan burn.
-Whether it’s worth building a bacon lance to demonstrate this — well, only you can be the judge of that.
+Whether it’s worth building a bacon lance to demonstrate this—well, only you can be the judge of that.